-While grasping the handles of the Hopper, begin pouring the beans into the cooling tray.
-Notice the position of the arms in the image below; away from the sides of the hopper when pouring.
+While grasping the handles of the hopper, begin pouring the beans into the cooling tray.

 Turn the hopper completely upside down into the cooler tray and shake to make sure no beans remain in the hopper.

 Return the hopper to the roast air chimney.
 Except for cleaning, your hopper should always be resting on the roast air chimney.